jmigpin/editor/README.md

 Start external processes from the toolbar with a click, capturing the output to a row. <br>
 Drag and drop files/directories to the editor.<br>
 Watches files changes on disk.<br>
+Calls goimports if available when saving a .go file.<br>

 ### Installation and usage